A scrumptious shiitake risotto with soy sauce, parmesan cheese, fresh chives and an egg yolk… And more about my cooking class in Shanghai!

 But cheeky Tom has another trick up his sleeve: a personalised chef’s jacket with my name on it!
 Boy do I look professional now!
 Thanks a ton!
 So after introducing me and my recipes website to his staff we get cooking in the shiny kitchen!

-Risotto… that’s the dish I was asked to prepare in here.
+Risotto… that is the dish I was asked to prepare in here.

-With shiitake mushrooms.
+A shiitake risotto.
 I sent an ingredients list one week before to be able to make my dish.
 We start prepping and Tom has this awesome idea to make a chicken broth with some freshly cleaned chicken bones.

-If it’s about food and cooking, I can talk for ages.
+If it is about food and cooking, I can talk for ages.
 All the while Tom’s assistant Cindy is translating in Mandarin for her Chinese colleagues.